DionysosKM-tii/monitoring_application/README.md

 ## Run the application
 To run the application run: `python -m uvicorn backend.app:app --reload`.
 This will have the application running on: `http://localhost:8000`

+## Run the frontend
+To run the frontend run : `python home_page.py`
+This will have the frontend running on: `http://localhost:8080` A new tab with the homepage will open automatically on your browser if not go to `http://localhost:8080` manually